illsk1lls/RescueMaker/README.md

 Create and burn a simple rescue USB with any Win10/11 host OS.<br>

-When you can't get into your machine, this can be used as a quick way to check HDD/SSD health, add/remove drivers, recover files, or reset passwords.<br>
+When you can't get into your machine, this can be used as a quick way to check HDD/SSD health,<br> add/remove drivers, recover files, or reset passwords.<br>

 Credit to:<br>